lauslim12/lauslim12/README.md

 I am currently a third-year Computer Science university student.
 Unlike ordinary university students, I always try to work, take on projects (either personal, commercial, or internship), and force myself to level up and develop further in my spare time.

+I have coded since I was in junior high school, my first language was everyone's favorite HTML.
+My first programming language was Ruby, and my first program was to write a calculator with it.
+It was sure fun and I was hooked up into the software engineering world!

 In order to fulfill my passion for science and technology, let's collaborate together when you have a project that we could solve together 😀!

 ## 🏢 Experiences